Here is a surefire way to stand out from the crowd of faceless. A tan suit.

 Tan Suit and Blue Shirt Color Combinations

 Tan and blue are a natural fit together.
-Blue is a soothing color; pairing it with tan is the ultimate in a soothing, relaxed style.
+Blue is a calming color; pairing it with tan is the ultimate in a soothing, relaxed style.

-A pale blue shirt softens the tan and cools the tones of the suit.
-It creates a beautiful color palate.
+A pale blue shirt is the best shade to soften the tan and cool the tones of the suit, creating a beautiful color palate.

-If you are going for a casual vibe, pale blue is the shirt you absolutely must wear.
+If you are going for a casual vibe, denim blue is the shirt you absolutely must wear.
 It is classy yet ultra-relaxed.

 Blue Tie